 The best way to reach these passive buyers is through social media platforms such as Facebook, Instagram, TikTok, etc. With Charnwood's largest social media following of any estate agent, we reach hundreds of thousands of these potential buyers monthly.
 More potential buyers mean more interest, more viewings and ultimately, a higher price for your home.

-We are here to provide a straightforward, ethical and innovative sales and lettings service in a professional environment with a committed and caring team.
+We are here to provide a straightforward, ethical and innovative lettings service in a professional environment with a committed and caring team.

 01509 320 320